IDIASLab/SparkKG-ML/docs/sere.rst

 Conclusion
 ----------

 ``SERE`` efficiently processes large-scale KGs by exploiting Spark's distributed computing capabilities.
 This framework enables the computation of embeddings in scenarios where it was previously infeasible due to large data volumes, reduced runtime, and improved memory requirements.
-The embeddings produced by ``SERE`` are fully integrated into the SparkKG-ML library, supporting end-to-end machine learning pipelines over semantic data stored in KGs.
+The embeddings produced by ``SERE`` are fully integrated into the SparkKG-ML library, supporting end-to-end ML pipelines over semantic data stored in KGs.